 This election need not be made on a blanket basis.
 It can be made for some deductions and not others, or it can be made for parts of some deductions and not other parts.
-Reg.
-1.642(g)-2.
+Reg. §1.642(g)-2.
+If an estate is filing an Oregon estate tax return, but not a federal estate tax return, then the administration expenses could be claimed on the federal income tax return and on the Oregon estate tax return, since no deductions will be claimed on a federal estate tax return.
+But in that situation, the deductions may not be claimed on the Oregon fiduciary income tax return.
+See below.

 Funeral expenses are not subject to this election.
-They may be deducted only on the estate tax return, and not on the fiduciary income tax return. $\S2053(a)(1)$; Reg. $\S2053-2$.
+They may be deducted only on the estate tax return, and not on the fiduciary income tax return. §2053(a)(1); Reg. §2053-2.
 The fiduciary income tax statutes contain no provision for deducting funeral expenses.
 Estate of Yetter v.
 Commissioner, 35 T.C.
 737 (1961).

-Similarly, claims against the estate can be deducted only on the estate tax return, not on the fiduciary income tax return. \$2053(a)(3).
+Similarly, claims against the estate can be deducted only on the estate tax return, not on the fiduciary income tax return. §2053(a)(3).
 The same rule applies to income taxes and gift taxes owing as of the date of death, even if those taxes have not yet been calculated as of the date of death; they may be deducted only on the estate tax return.
-Reg. \$20.2053-6.
+Reg. §20.2053-6.

 Similarly, the medical expenses of the decedent paid by the estate are not deductible on a fiduciary income tax return.
-Reg.
-1.642(g)-2.
-They may be deducted either on the final individual income tax return of the decedent (even if paid after his death, but they must be paid within one year of his death) or on the decedent's estate tax return.
-213(c); Reg.
-1.642(g)-2; 2053.
-A 7.5% of adjusted gross income floor applies to medical expenses deducted on the decedent's final income tax return, but that limitation does not apply to the estate tax return.
-213.
+Reg. §1.642(g)-2.
+They may be deducted either on the final individual income tax return of the decedent (even if paid after his death, but they must be paid within one year of his death) or on the decedent's estate tax return. §213(c); Reg. §1.642(g)-2; §2053.
+A 7.5% of adjusted gross income floor applies to medical expenses deducted on the decedent's final income tax return, but that limitation does not apply to the estate tax return. §213.

-The 642(g) election does not apply to deductions in respect of a decedent, which should be deducted on both the fiduciary income tax return and on the estate tax return.
-Reg.
-1.642(g)-2.
+The §642(g) election does not apply to deductions in respect of a decedent, which should be deducted on both the fiduciary income tax return and on the estate tax return.
+Reg. §1.642(g)-2.
 See income in respect of a decedent, below.

 The same §642(g) election is available for purposes of the Oregon fiduciary income tax.
 OAR 150-316-0390; 150-118-0040.
 The Oregon statutes permit independent (inconsistent) elections for federal estate tax and state estate tax purposes.
 ORS 118.010(8).
+For examples of Oregon fiduciary income tax adjustments that must be made if inconsistent elections are made regarding administration expense deductions, see OAR 180-118-0400.
 Washington does not allow inconsistent elections for federal estate tax and state estate tax purposes, except for elections pertaining to the marital deduction.
 RCW 83.100.047(1)(a).
 As a result, even though Washington does not impose a fiduciary income tax, amounts deducted for federal income tax purposes are not allowed as deductions for purposes of the Washington estate tax.
 RCW 83.100.047(2).
 For further discussion of inconsistent elections and their effect on basis, see Basis Step-up and Basis Reporting, below.